reactjs/react.dev/src/content/blog/2022/03/08/react-18-upgrade-guide.md

 This feature will give React better performance out-of-the-box, but requires Components to be resilient to effects being mounted and destroyed multiple times.
 Most effects will work without any changes, but some effects assume they are only mounted or destroyed once.

 To help surface these issues, React 18 introduces a new development-only check to Strict Mode.
-This new check will automatically unmount and remount every component, whenever a Component mounts for the first time, restoring the previous state on the second mount.
+This new check will automatically unmount and remount every Component, whenever a Component mounts for the first time, restoring the previous state on the second mount.

 Before this change, React would mount the Component and create the effects:

 ```
-* React mounts the component.
+* React mounts the Component.
     * Layout effects are created.
     * Effect effects are created.
 ```